leonstel/leonstel.github.io/blogs/xmen_part3.md

         // Initializes the GoogleMapsInstance when it creates the map component initGoogleMaps();

-        // Tells the instance that this the current active map is this.googleMapsInstance.setContext(this);
+        // Tells the instance that this is the current active map is this.googleMapsInstance.setContext(this);

         // Map renders in the html element that got passed on from its child